VeztaVezta

 Web (vezta-fe)In-memory variable (not localStorage)httpOnly cookie set by backend

 The frontend stores the access token in-memory only -- never in localStorage or sessionStorage.
 This prevents XSS-based token theft.
-The logged_in=1 cookie is non-httpOnly so the Next.js middleware can read it for route protection, but it does not contain any sensitive data.
+The logged_in=1 and beta_access=1 cookies are non-httpOnly so the Next.js middleware can read them for route protection, but they contain no sensitive data.

 Auto-Refresh and Retry

-Both the web and mobile API clients implement automatic 401 handling:
+Both lib/api/client.ts and lib/api/kubb-fetch.ts implement automatic 401 handling:

 1. An API call returns 401 Unauthorized